 Be Stubborn about your Goals and Flexible about your methods

-A. You are treating marathon like a sprint : If you have a lot of bad habits today, the last thing you need to do is remodel your entire life overnight.
+A. You are treating a marathon like a sprint: If you have a lot of bad habits today, the last thing you need to do is remodel your entire life overnight.
 Want to lose weight?
-Stop it with the crash diets and excessive exercise plans.
+Stop it with crash diets and excessive exercise plans.
 Instead of following a super restrictive plan that bans anything fun, add one positive habit per week.
 For example, you could start with something easy like drinking more water during your first week.

-B. You put the carrot before the horse : “Supplementing” a crappy diet is stupid, so don’t even think about it.
-Focus on the actions that produce the overwhelming amount of results.
+B. You put the carrot before the horse: “Supplementing” a crappy diet is stupid, so don’t even think about it.
+Focus on the actions that produce an overwhelming amount of results.
 If it’s not important, don’t worry about it.

-G. You are trying too hard : Unless you want to experience some nasty cravings, don’t deprive your body of pleasure.
-The more you tell yourself you can’t have a food, the more you’re going to want it.
+G. You are trying too hard: Unless you want to experience some nasty cravings, don’t deprive your body of pleasure.
+The more you tell yourself you can’t have food, the more you’re going to want it.
 As long as you’re making positive choices 80-90% of the time, don’t sweat the occasional indulgence.

-I. You know your What but not your Why : The biggest reason why most New Year’s resolutions fail: you know what you want but you not why you want it.
+I. You know you are What but not your Why: The biggest reason why most New Year’s resolutions fail: you know what you want but you not why you want it.
 Forget about any preconceived notions and be true to yourself.